stevenkfirth/ies_docs/docs/api.rst

 API Reference
 =============

-.. py:module:: iesve
+This page shows the classes and functions for the ``iesve`` module.

+These classes are not instantiated directly, but are accessed using either class methods or regular methods on 'parent' instances.
+For example, to instantiate an instance of the :py:class:`~iesve.VEProject` class this is not done using ``iesve.VEProject()`` but rather by using the :py:meth:`~iesve.VEProject.get_current_project` class method, i.e. ``iesve.VEProject.get_current_project()``.

+For where to start with these classes, I would recommend the :ref:`code-snippets` page and the helpful diagram in the official IES documentation `here <https://www.iesve.com/support/faq/pdf/vescriptsguide/iiesve-class-structure-summary.pdf>`__.

 Note: text in italics has been reproduced verbatim from the original text used in the IES-VE Python API online help guide or Python docstrings.
 Where I have replaced this with my own text, this is in non-italics.

+.. py:module:: iesve

    .. py:method:: get_application_folder